GrzegorzBudzik/BGI_CoolingZones/README.md

 3. Output
 Cooling Zones: Feature layers representing cooling zones for each LST raster, named using the provided prefix and acquisition date.
 BGI Layer with Cooling Potential: The BGI boundary layer with additional fields representing the cooling potential metrics:
-HCDMAX_YYYMMDD: Maximum cooling distance.
+HCDMAX_YYYYMMDD: Maximum cooling distance.
-HCI_YYYMMDD: Cooling index.
+HCI_YYYYMMDD: Cooling index.
-CA_YYYMMDD: Cooling area.
+CA_YYYYMMDD: Cooling area.
-CA_AR_YYYMMDD: Cooling area ratio.
+CA_AR_YYYYMMDD: Cooling area ratio.
 Example
 If your geodatabase is located at C:\GISData\UrbanCooling.gdb, and your input BGI layer is BGIs, your script input values might look like this: